 Even though Karl Lagerfeld famously called the Met the Necropolitan Museum of Art because it’s all about the past, every spring the still waters of the Costume Institute are stirred by a benefit that celebrates the opening of the spring show and makes it all about the present.
 Koda provides a little history.
 “The fund raising event was established in 1947 by Eleanor Lambert, the legendary fashion publicist, in an attempt to raise money for exhibitions, acquisitions, and capital improvements.”
 Movie stars, fashion moguls and celebrities flood the museum for a night, some of them wearing creations inspired by the theme that the Costume Institute has set that year.
 This year, the Costume Institute will collaborate with the Department of Asian Art and high fashion will be juxtaposed with Chinese costumes, paintings, porcelains and Chinese films.

 While the Met turns the spotlight on the Costume Institute, Koda refrains from whatever would attract attention to him.
 “You should be interviewing Andrew (Bolton, curator at the Costume Institute) and not me,” he says as he adjusts a gown on the mannequin.
 The gown, at once piquant and elegant, is Koda’s favorite piece.
 The moment he starts interacting with the dress, any suggestion of modesty in his appearance is overturned by the control, the strength and confidence of his every movement.
 Keeping his eyes fixed on the mannequin, he is outwardly calm, but the intensity of sheer virtuosity becomes palpable, and it looks like Koda’s command of choreography is an undisputed fact.
 While performing this delightful ritual, he speaks.
-“Shows should enlighten, educate and most importantly provoke certain familiar emotions.”
+“Shows should enlighten, educate, introduce new ways of considering the familiar, and at their most successful elicit strong emotions and unexpected critical thinking.”